brianturk/textreview/README.md

 TXT Reviews is a customer feedback tool for any business that has regular customer interactions.
-It is perfect for restaraunts, retail, and other service industries.
+It is perfect for restaurants, retail, and other service industries.
 Reviews and feedback are solicited via text messages sent to a location specific phone number.
 The goal is to provide a minimally frictional way for the customer to give realtime feedback to the business.

 The customer interaction flow is as follows:

-    1. The customer is told about the review phoneline via posted message in the business, receipt listing, or verbally.
+    1. The customer is told about the review phone-line via posted message in the business, receipt listing, or verbally.
     2. The customer sends a 1-10 review to the phone number.
-    3. The cusomter is then prompted to respond with any additional comments by a custom message from the business.
+    3. The customer is then prompted to respond with any additional comments by a custom message from the business.
     4. Finally, they receive a message thanking them.
 This message can also include links to additional surveys or promotions.

 Clients can review the feedback they have received through our web portal.
 We include a summary page with weekly and monthly analytics.
 There is also a detailed review page where individual reviews can be seen.